Rajgarh Laxmangarh Assembly constituency

-Rajgarh Laxmangarh is one of the 200 Legislative Assembly constituencies of Rajasthan state in India.
+Rajgarh Laxmangarh Assembly constituency is one of the 200 Legislative Assembly constituencies of Rajasthan state in India.
 It is in Alwar district and is reserved for candidates belonging to the Scheduled Tribes.
-It is a segment of Alwar (Lok Sabha constituency).
+It is a segment of Alwar Lok Sabha constituency.
 It came into existence in 2008 when electoral map of India was redrawn.
-Until then there was Rajgarh (Rajasthan Vidhan Sabha constituency) in Rajasthan assembly.
+Until then there was Rajgarh in Rajasthan assembly.